 Another advantage of Moderna’s vaccine is that it can be kept for 30 days in the refrigerator, the company announced on Monday.
-Pfizer’s vaccine can last only five days in the refrigerator, CNN reported.
+CNN reported that Pfizer’s vaccine can last only five days in the refrigerator.

 The primary endpoint of the Phase 3 COVE study is based on the analysis of COVID-19 cases confirmed and adjudicated starting two weeks following the second dose of vaccine.

 This first interim analysis was based on 95 cases, of which 90 cases of COVID-19 were observed in the placebo group versus 5 cases observed in the mRNA-1273 group, resulting in a point estimate of vaccine efficacy of 94.5% (p <0.0001), it said.

 A secondary endpoint analysed severe cases of COVID-19 and included 11 severe cases.
 The 95 COVID-19 cases included 15 older adults (ages 65+) and 20 participants identifying as being from diverse communities (including 12 Hispanic or LatinX, 4 Black or African Americans, 3 Asian Americans and 1 multiracial).